qri-io/website/content/docs/tutorials/cli_quickstart.md

 The dataset hash is how we view the previous versions of our dataset.

-_Note: if you are using just the machine readible portion of the dataset reference, be sure to proceed the peerID or the network with the `at` symbol._
+_Note: if you are using just the machine readable portion of the dataset reference, be sure to precede the peerID or the network with the `at` symbol._

 Now, let's use the dataset reference to explore the dataset.